 Throw back to this post from last year, and spring again is a time of clearing out once more, yet with a different purpose.
 Now Light up Lives is firming established in Victoria Hall, the decluttering and clearing out has new meaning and a new resolve, yet the reasons for creating space for ourselves is just as important.

-Today is definately one of those days I feel thankful for my skills set.
-I can work in absolute chaos, with a steely eye for detail, I can cut through to get the job done successfully.
+I feel thankful for my skills set today, being able to work in absolute chaos, with a steely eye for detail, I can cut through to get the job done successfully.

 Currently I'm doing just that with boxes of paperwork to shred, old accounts and client records out of storage; a material stash for patchwork to rearrange now I have finally transferred some furniture out of before mentioned storage, and to ignore my latest knitting project that is liable to distract me from managing my new online booking system.

 The day was planned until this morning when I checked; 2 people had made late bookings and another one called to squeeze in early evening as they are at a conference at Grange Hotel and couldn't see how to book.
 I only have availability for set hours on the online system, choosing to arrange evening appointments as and when there is demand.
 That way we potentially have space for people on holiday or people in need last minute.